Ridam-Mittal/CVInsight.AI/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).

 ## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact me at [ridam112004@gmail.com](mailto:ridam112004@gmail.com).

-## 💖 Thanks

-Thank you for checking out this project!
-I hope it helps you improve your resume and land your dream job.

-This is written by [readme.ai](https://readme-generator-phi.vercel.app/).